 If you’ve read my previous post you will know that I have a rather big fear of water.
 So walking on the bottom of the sea – me???
 Hardly likely!

-I’ve been going through all my old photographs recently, (there are 1000’s) trying to make some space on our bookshelves for Monkey’s expanding library.
+I’ve been going through all my old photographs recently, (there are 1000’s) trying to make some space on our bookshelves for my son’s expanding library.

 Whenever I went on holiday, one of my biggest expenses was on getting all my photo’s developed (yes, the pre-digital age – I am THAT old!).
 Anyway, in 1994 I got married to my first husband in Mauritius.
 Then, it was a relatively new idea to get married on a beach somewhere exotic, now it’s just the norm.
 A few days after our wedding, I did, probably the scariest thing in my entire life – I walked on the bottom of the sea.
 I’ve just googled it and you can still do it, all these years later!